Svikou/js-goat/README.md

 ## Js Goat

-this repository brings together some mini projects that I made to improve my skills in javascript.
+this repository brings together 5 mini projects that I made to improve my skills in javascript.

-## Quote Generator
+## 1.Quote Generator

-is a quote generator app that generate quotes from a list and render on the screen in the design wanted
+is a quote generator app that render quotes from a list to the layout.

+## Screenshot 📸